matthansen0/hyper-v-export/README.md

 While you can certainly use Windows Backup and [Hyper-V Checkpoints](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/checkpoints) sometimes exports just make sense for various reasons.

-This script simply runs through all of the VMs in Hyper-V and exports them to a named location with an appended timestamp.
+This script simply runs through all of the VMs in Hyper-V and exports and compresses them to a named location with an appended timestamp.